 We had the Fisher Price Kick N Play Piano Gym, and apparently we weren’t alone.
 It has over 3,000 reviews on Amazon and is currently five stars.

 Reading by itself is fun.
 Reading sensory stimulating books is a bonus and helps development even further.
 Sensory books come in multiple forms.
 We loved the touch and feel baby animal books, the monster texture books, and the cloth crinkle books the most.

 Touch and feel animal books have different fur textures, the monster book has different plastic ridging and textures, and the crinkle book is crunchy with great sound effects.
 Our daughter LOVED crinkle items during her first few months.
-Here are some awesome books you can try, delivered right to your door!
+Here is our favorite book – conveniently on Amazon.

 Bicycle baby’s feet

 This is one of the infant activities we usually associate with relieving gas, but it also helps muscle development and can be fun for baby.